This 3-ingredient snack is popular with both kids and adults! Apple and Peanut Butter Granola Snacks help to curb those afternoon munchies.

 These Apple and Peanut Butter Granola Snacks are far from rocket science cooking.
 But sometimes we all need a little snack inspiration to help us bust out of ruts.
 Are you with me?
-I’m a cheese and crackers, veggies and hummus kind of snacker most of the time.
+I'm a veggies and hummus, olive oil popcorn or banana blueberry muffin kind of snacker most of the time.
 These apple and peanut butter snacks were a very welcome change from the usual.

-But I haven’t relegated these to just my regular munchies times.
-I often make a half or full batch of these, eating one for an afternoon snack, then another two for breakfast the next morning, particularly if it’s a busy morning and there’s no time for my favorite egg breakfast.
+But I haven't relegated these to just my regular munchies times.
+I often make a half or full batch of these, eating one for an afternoon snack, then another two for breakfast the next morning, particularly if it's a busy morning and there's no time for my favorite avocado toast.

 WHAT YOU NEED FOR THESE APPLE AND PEANUT BUTTER GRANOLA SNACKS: